 Related topics

-If truck waiting times are a recurring issue in your operation, these pages show the most relevant ways to reduce congestion and improve flow.
+If truck waiting times are a recurring issue in your operation, these pages show the main levers behind that outcome: scheduling, arrivals and appointment logic.

 Next step